 Each terminal has at least one family restroom with a private area to change clothing or disposable undergarments.
 Ask for directions at any information desk.

 The names of those being paged are announced in the terminal and displayed on monitors throughout the airport.
-To send or retrieve a paged message, look for Paging Assistance Locations throughout the terminals.
+To send or retrieve a paged message, go to Passenger Paging and fill out a page request form or look for Paging Assistance Locations throughout the terminals.
 Check out the terminal maps for locations.

 Special Needs Parking